LizEve/LSU_Herbarium_Imaging_Scripts/CyberFloraPatch.md

     - add in check if file already exists
     - set up def main
     - figure out permissions issue
+- test on small batch
+- figure out sym folder issue moving files - should all work fine for now

 - number of files not matching what image station says are uploaded to incoming
 - images.cyberfloralouisiana.com
     - silverimageftp